Black History Month & Standing Proudly

 Samara Joy

 In one of the first Proms of this 2025 London Season I heard Samara Joy.
 I’d never heard her before but she truly is a joy.
-She’s only twenty-five, her vocal range is amazing and the only sad thing is … Continue reading
+She’s only twenty-five, her vocal range is amazing and the only sad thing is she’s not planning to come back to Europe for the foreseeable, although she’s got gigs … Read More

 Hidden Histories with Nova Reid